GST Calculator

 India has five GST slabs: 0%, 5%, 12%, 18%, and 28%.
 Our GST calculator for India includes all five slabs with a quick-select option.

-Can I calculate GST for multiple items at once?
+How do I calculate GST for multiple items at once?

 How often do I need to file GST returns?